mahlberg-lab/clic-legacy/README.rst

 Please reference CLiC as the following:

 Michaela Mahlberg, Peter Stockwell, Johan de Joode, Catherine Smith, Matthew Brook O’Donnell (forthcoming).
-“CLiC Dickens – Novel uses of concordances for the integration of corpus stylistics and cognitive poetics”, <i>Corpora</i>
+“CLiC Dickens – Novel uses of concordances for the integration of corpus stylistics and cognitive poetics”, *Corpora*